byname1234/siyuan-plugin-note-to-website/README.md

     👉 Check if a network proxy is enabled.
 Disable the proxy and try again;

+2. After transferring a note from the current notebook to another notebook, the generated website content is partially missing.

+    👉 Try again after selecting "Rebuild Index" in the document tree;

 ## 🐞 Issue

 To report bugs or other issues, click [here](https://github.com/byname1234/siyuan-plugin-note-to-website/issues) to start a discussion.